aspeas/Vinyl-Records/pages/artist.md

 ## Browse Artists

-Use this word cloud visualization to browse terms and subjects.
-Word size is determined by frequency and all words link to a corresponding collection search.
+All bands and solo artists at a glance!
+Word size is determined by frequency and all words link to a corresponding collection search..